ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 ## Testing a GraphQL Server

 In order to now query our GraphQL server we need a GraphQL IDE to formulate queries and explore the schema.
-If you want a deluxe GraphQL IDE as an application you can get our very own Banana Cakepop which can be downloaded [here]().
+If you want a deluxe GraphQL IDE as an application you can get our very own Banana Cakepop which can be downloaded [here](https://hotchocolate.io/docs/banana-cakepop).

+**BANANA CAKEPOP IMAGE GOES HERE**

-But you can also use Playground and host a simple GraphQL IDE as a middleware with your server.
+But you can also use _Playground_ and host a simple GraphQL IDE as a middleware with your server.
 If you want to use playground add the following package:

 ```bash
 dotnet add package HotChocolate.AspNetCore.Playground